Centedge/videoedge-sdk-demo-app/README.md

 - Open your browser and navtigate to `https://localhost:3300/`

-- Enter the roomId and peerName and click `joinRoom` button.
+- Enter the roomId and peerName and click `Join Room` button.

 - You should be able to see the call running.